moogacs/docs.buf.build/docs/reference/inputs.md

 ## Deprecated Formats

 The following formats are deprecated.
-They will continue to work forever, but we recommend updating if you are explictly specifying any of these.
+They will continue to work forever, but we recommend updating if you are explicitly specifying any of these.

 | Format | Replacement |
 | --- | --- |